Click here to see Utrust on Facebook

 Mini Grants

 In 2012, the staff proposed that Utrust establish mini grants as a way to share the success of the trust with its members.
-In the past, even when trustees declared substantial dividends, school board members were frequently unaware that their system had even received a dividend.
-Further, the money was commonly added to the general fund and seemed to have little impact on the district.
+In the past, even when trustees declared substantial dividends, school board members were frequently unaware that their system had received a dividend.
+The money was commonly added to the general fund and seemed to have little impact on the district.

 The mini grant proposal was presented as a way to promote excellence in employment practices in member systems and to create an incentive for boards to control unemployment compensation costs. it was also seen as a way to enhance the image of the local school board and boost employee morale by channeling funds to schools and classrooms where the staff could see the direct impact of the funds on their students.